 Keep your upholstered items looking great with regular cleaning and preventative protection application from professionals who specialize in upholstery cleaning and care.

-After our initial in-home consultation, The Bright Side will address your specific upholstery cleaning and protection needs, starting with a thorough pre-vacuuming and pre-test to ensure we use cleaning agents that are both appropriate and safe for your upholstery.
+The Bright Side will address your specific upholstery cleaning and protection needs, starting with a thorough pre-vacuuming and pre-test to ensure we use cleaning agents that are both appropriate and safe for your upholstery.

 Big stains aren’t a big problem for us – if we can’t get them out, no one can!
 We specialize in stain removal as well as protector applications.